corda/corda/docs/source/tutorial.rst

 We say states are *fungible* if they are treated identically to each other by the recipient, despite the fact that they aren't quite identical.
 Dollar bills are fungible because even though one may be worn/a bit dirty and another may be crisp and new, they are still both worth exactly $1.
 Likewise, ten $1 bills are almost exactly equivalent to one $10 bill.
-On the other hand, $10 and £10 are not fungible: if you tried to pay for something that cost $20 with
+On the other hand, $10 and £10 are not fungible: if you tried to pay for something that cost £20 with
 $10+£10 notes your trade would not be accepted.

 So whilst our ledger could represent every monetary amount with a collection of states worth one penny, this would become extremely unwieldy.
 It's better to allow states to represent varying amounts and then define rules for merging them and splitting them.
+Similarly, we could also have considered modelling cash as a single contract that records the ownership of all holders of a given currency from a given issuer.
+Whilst this is possible, and is effectively how some other platforms work, this prototype favours a design that doesn't necessarily require state to be shared between multiple actors if they don't have a direct relationship with each other (as would implicitly be required if we had a single state representing multiple people's ownership).
+Keeping the states separated also has scalability benefits, as different parts of the global transaction graph can be updated in parallel.

 To make this easier the contract API provides a notion of groups.
 A group is a set of input states and output states that should be checked for validity independently.
 It solves the following problem: because every contract sees every